Pittawat2542/thailand-earthquake-visualizer/README.md

 # Thai Earthquake Timeline Visualizer

 An interactive visualization tool for earthquake data from Thailand and surrounding regions.
-This application displays earthquake information from the Thai Meteorological Department's RSS feed in an easy-to-understand timeline format.
+This application displays earthquake information from the Thai Meteorological Department's website in an easy-to-understand timeline format.

 ## Features

 - Interactive timeline visualization of earthquake data
-- Real-time data fetching from the Thai Meteorological Department's RSS feed
+- Data scraping directly from the Thai Meteorological Department's website
 - Visual representation of earthquake magnitude using dot size
 - Color-coding of earthquakes based on magnitude
+- Time range filtering (recent events or all historical events)
 - Detailed information display when selecting an earthquake
 - Responsive design for various screen sizes
-- Robust XML parsing tailored specifically for the Thai Meteorological Department's RSS feed format
+- Language switching between English and Thai
+- Data persistence using local storage for language preference and filter settings

 ## Technology Stack